Posts - Bill - HR 3157 State Energy Accountability Act

 house 05/01/2025 - 119th Congress

-We are working to ensure that states carefully evaluate how their intermittent energy policies affect the reliability and affordability of electricity over the next decade.
-Our goal is to promote transparency and accountability so that power systems remain dependable during emergencies and periods of high demand.
+We are working to ensure that states carefully evaluate how intermittent energy policies affect the reliability and affordability of their electric systems over the long term.
+This legislation aims to promote transparency and accountability in energy planning to keep power dependable, especially during emergencies and high-demand periods.

 Congress.gov